TheGort/thegort.github.io/cv.md

 **Research Assistant (Statistics Education Developer)**

 *University of Toronto Department of Statistical Sciences*
-* Planned and developed a statistics-themed virtual escape room for UofT's Department of Statistical Sciences (DoSS) to promote statistics education by using **R**, Zoom, and Gather Town
+* Planned and developed a statistics-themed virtual escape room using **R** to promote statistical education
-* Created social media content around ethical practice and statistical literacy resulting in over 3500 impressions and 400 combined engagements from UofT's DoSS pages
+* Created social media content around ethical practice and statistical literacy resulting in over 3500 impressions and 400 combined engagements
 * Coordinated with professors and 29 other research assistants as a team to ensure smooth release of posts and delivery of the escape room

 <p style = "float:right;"><b>Aug 2021 - Apr 2022</b></p>